What do you do if you have a water leak in your system?

 How to deal with leaks

 A hidden leak is a leak that is difficult to detect in the installation inside a home.
-In the event of a hidden leak, we can, under certain conditions, give you a discount on your water bill.

 • leaks due to defective household appliances;